Amazon AWS Specific Information

 Select the desired instance types--The marketplace offering supports a variety of appropriate instances with up to 8 cores (please contact Heimdall sales for larger instances):

 Continue through the screens, ensuring that the security group configuration opens ports as needed for proxy ports:

 Once the instance is online, please configure the instance using the wizard for the best results.
 Nearly every manual configuration will have a fault, often resulting in support calls.

 Cloudwatch Metrics and Logs

 In each VDB, under logging, an option is available for AWS Cloudwatch.
-If enabled, it will start logging a variety of metrics into Cloudwatch under the "Heimdall" namespace, and the vdb logs will also be logged into Cloudwatch.
+If enabled and Cloudwatch access is enabled in the system's IAM role, it will start logging a variety of metrics into Cloudwatch under the "Heimdall" namespace, and the vdb logs will also be logged into Cloudwatch.
 The metrics include:

 - DB Query Rate

 - Avg Response Time